Bombyx mori: Moth

-Cocoon

-The cocoon is made of a thread of raw silk from 300 to about 900 m (1,000 to 3,000 ft) long.
-The fibers are very fine and lustrous, about 10 μm (0.0004 in) in diameter.
-About 2,000 to 3,000 cocoons are required to make 1 pound of silk (0.4 kg).
-At least 70 million pounds (32 million kg) of raw silk are produced each year, requiring nearly 10 billion cocoons.
+The legs of the silk moth develop from the silkworm's larval (thoracic) legs.
+Developmental genes like Distalless and extradenticle have been used to mark leg development.
+In addition, removing specific segments of the thoracic legs at different ages of the larva resulted in the adult silk moth not developing the corresponding adult leg segments.

 Research

-Due to its small size and ease of culture, the silkworm has become a model organism in the study of lepidopteran and arthropod biology.
-Fundamental findings on pheromones, hormones, brain structures, and physiology have been made with the silkworm.
-One example of this was the molecular identification of the first known pheromone, bombykol, which required extracts from 500,000 individuals, due to the very small quantities of pheromone produced by any individual silkworm.
+Due to its small size and ease of culture, the silkworm has become a model organism in the study of lepidopteran and general arthropod biology.
+Fundamental findings on genetics, pheromones, hormones, brain structures, and physiology have been made with the silkworm.
+One example of this was the molecular identification of the first known pheromone, bombykol, which required extracts from 500,000 individuals, due to the small quantities of pheromone produced by any individual silkworm.

 Many research works have focused on the genetics of silkworms and the possibility of genetic engineering.
 Many hundreds of strains are maintained, and over 400 Mendelian mutations have been described.
 Another source suggests 1,000 inbred domesticated strains are kept worldwide.
 One useful development for the silk industry is silkworms that can feed on food other than mulberry leaves, including an artificial diet.
 Research on the genome also raises the possibility of genetically engineering silkworms to produce proteins, including pharmacological drugs, in the place of silk proteins.
 Bombyx mori females are also one of the few organisms with homologous chromosomes held together only by the synaptonemal complex (and not crossovers) during meiosis.
+In the oocytes of B. mori, meiosis is completely achiasmate (lacking crossovers).
+Even though synaptonemal complexes are formed during the pachytene stage of meiosis in B. mori, crossing-over homologous recombination does not occur between the paired chromosomes.